-Your organization works hard to engage with the public.
-You likely have a dedicated phone line, email address, and even social channels where you interact with supporters, donors and volunteers every day.
+Your organization works hard to engage with the public, both during highly-promoted donation campaigns and all throughout the year.
+You likely have a dedicated phone line, email address, and even social channels where you interact with supporters, donors, and volunteers every day.

 We bet that your employees hear the same inquiries over and over.